pathakmukul/vibe-doctor/README.md

 ## 🐛 Troubleshooting

 ### "Clipboard verification failed"
-- Run `/export` in your Claude conversation
+- Run `/export` in your Claude Code CLI session
 - Select "1.
 Copy to clipboard"
 - Ensure clipboard starts with `✻ Welcome to Claude Code!`

 ### "No Update operations found"
-- Make sure you used `/export` after Claude made changes
+- Make sure you used `/export` after Claude Code made changes
 - Verify clipboard contains the exported conversation

 ### "File not found"